samins/samins.github.io/profile.md

 Currently, I am a post-doc in the group of [Prof. Rene van Roij](http://www.staff.science.uu.nl/~roij0101/) at the Institute for Theoretical Physics, Utrecht University.

+My research focuses on theoretical studies at the interface of soft condensed matter and fluid mechanics.
+My scientific interests include multi-phase transport at small scales, active colloids, electrostatics and fluid dynamics in porous materials, and suspensions of charged and magnetic colloids.

 ## Publications